PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_cr.rst

 install directory.
 This will allow you to use the auto formatter on any Python project you write or review.
 Then, the command is recursively executed on every Python file within the current directory and all of its subdirectories.
-The use of the `--diff` flag only prints the fixed violations to the console, leaving the files unchanged.
-If you want to change the contents of the file, use `--in-line` instead of `--diff`.
+The use of the :code:`--diff` flag only prints the fixed violations to the console, leaving the files unchanged.
+If you want to change the contents of the file, use :code:`--in-line` instead of :code:`--diff`.
 See :numref:`autoformatter` for a before and after comparison of one file that has been changed with *autopep8*.

 .. _autoformatter: